nmamano/nmamano-personal-site/blog/negativebinarysearch/negativebinarysearch.md

 - You want to check if the culprit is in 26-38, so you make everyone else (1-25 and 39-100) sing.
 - Imagine they sing **correctly.** That means the culprit is in 26-38.

+Iteration 4:

+- The culprit is in range 26-38.
+- You split the range into 26-31 and 32-38.
+- You want to check if the culprit is in 26-31, so you make everyone else (1-25 and 32-100) sing.
+- Imagine they sing **incorrectly.** That means the culprit is in 32-38.

 And so on.
 In this way, the conductor could have found the culprit in `O(log n)` steps.

-Credit to Timothy Johnson for the "negative binary search" idea.
+Credit to Timothy Johnson for the "negative binary search" idea, which I had never heard before.

+PS.
+If you happen to be a choir conductor, I'd love to hear if (a) the problem is relatable, and (b) the algorithm may be useful to you.